Everything You Need to Know to Wrap a Car Yourself

 Can you wash a vinyl-wrapped vehicle?

-Yes, vinyl wrap is washed like paint with less force and more caution.
+Yes, vinyl wrap can be washed like paint, just with less force and more caution.

 Does vinyl wrap fade?

-After several years, a vinyl wrap could film, but if the vinyl is taken care of and kept out of the sun frequently, it is unlikely.
+A vinyl wrap could fade after several years, but if the vinyl is taken care of and kept out of the sun frequently, it is unlikely.

 Can vehicle wrap damage the paint on a vehicle?

-If the paint under the vinyl wrap is of low quality, there is a possibility that the paint could become damaged.
+If the paint under the vinyl wrap is of low quality, it could become damaged.

 We hope you find the Everything You Need to Know to Wrap a Car Yourself guide helpful.
 Check these troubleshooting and repair guides for more help on your vehicle.